 3. Roast

 And now for a quick intermission from recipes: we usually go with a store-bought roast (rather than lentil loaf, etc) for a meatier vibe, and so I can focus on the other dishes.
-In past years we’ve loved Trader Joe’s vegan roasts, but since we moved to northwest Arkansas, we no longer have a TJs near us!
+In past years we’ve loved Trader Joe’s vegan roasts too.
 This year we’re planning on going with the new Whole Foods roast I’ve been hearing rave reviews about (if we can get it).
 Otherwise, we’re thinking of doing Gardein turkey cutlets for a more classic feel.

 We also like the Field Roast roasts–I especially like the hazelnut cranberry.
 We do NOT like Tofurkey’s roast unfortunately.